-Samsung Exynos 5 Octa eight-core processor makes its CES 2013 debutAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Exynos 5 Octa eight-core processor makes its CES 2013 debutAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the announcement of the Samsung Galaxy Note 10.1 for Verizon and the availability details for the ATIV Odyssey, Samsung today made another mobile announcement that ought to get even more mobile fans excited.
 The company just officially introduced the Exynos 5 Octa processor, an eight-core chip that Samsung promises will be a low power, high performance piece of silicon.